danielpiron/Resume/Daniel_Piron-Resume.md

    Library widely adopted by C++ based teams throughout Citi.
  * Tied Jira workflow to Bitbucket pull request approval and merge process promoting audit friendly SDLC process and clean Dev to QA hand-off.
- * Lead Python rewrite of in-house multi-language (C++, C#, Java) and cross-platform (Windows & Linux) dependency management and build system, setting the stage for a Perforce to Git transition.
- * Quality architecture allowed transition between disjoint artifact storage on Windows and Linux to Artifactory resulting in zero downtime for 100s of clients.
  * Collaborated with production staff to create seamless release processes.
  * Supported releases to operations facilities in North America, EMEA, and APAC regions.